Trevorton27/cesarPrzReactExpenseTracker/README.md

 # Summary

-This Expense Tracker was my first app using React and I really learned a lot building this application.
-Learning the basics of React really laid out the groundwork to create
-bigger and more complex projects.
-Mainly learning how React components interact with each other and how State is such an important aspect of React.
-To understand State makes a dynamic website more fluid also makes reading the code much more manageable in turn, easier to maintain.
-Making this app was a fun challenge and it caused me to think differently about how an application works.
+This Expense Tracker was my first application using React and I really learned a lot building this.
+Learning the basics of React really laid out the groundwork to create bigger and more complex projects.
+Mainly learning how React components interact with each other and how state is such an important aspect of React.
+To understand how state works makes a dynamic website more fluid also makes reading the code much more manageable in turn, easier to maintain.
+Making this app was a fun challenge and it resulted in me thinking different about how an application works.

 # Author
 Cesar Preza - Software Developer [LinkedIn](https://www.linkedin.com/in/cesar-preza-72675278/)